EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Additional details

 \subsection{Computational resources}

 Illustration using a 1-dimensional problem and rotation transformation can be easily run on a laptop GPU.
 For cross-domain few-shot learning with LFT and label noise with MWN, we have used an internal cluster with NVIDIA GPUs - Titan X or P100 (all with 12GB GPU memory).
+For MetaXL we have used NVIDIA 3090 Ti GPUs with 24GB memory.
 When reporting the time and memory statistics we made sure to use the same model of GPU so that the comparisons are accurate.
 The experiments were allocated 14 GB RAM memory and 6 CPUs to allow for faster data loading (fewer resources would also be suitable).